Updated: December 15, 2018

 Driving for business-related errands qualifies as a business drive.
 This can include going to the bank, office supply store or post office.
 These small trips add up quickly, and many business owners forget to keep track of these drives.

 Trips you make to meet with clients or vendors qualify for this deduction.
 This can include drives for dinner, coffee, drinks, etc.

-The miles you drive to and from the airport for a business trip.
+The miles you drive to and from the airport for a business trip qualify for mileage deduction.

 Drives to and from odd job locations can be written off.
-These can include side-gigs like babysitting, pet care, lawn work or more.
+These can include side-gigs like babysitting, pet care, lawn work and more.

-Driving from your office or other work site to meet with customers or clients for business qualifies.
+Driving from your office or another work site to meet with customers or clients for business qualifies.